starbeamjs/starbeam/docs/PACKAGE-SURFACE-TRIAGE.md

   setup/cleanup phase.
 - Preact can use the shared renderer manager shape, but an element API still needs to define how the element arrives and how replacement is represented.
-- Vue setup/resource timing can use the shared manager shape, while a future directive/ref API would supply the element around mount/update/unmount.
+- Vue component setup/resource timing can use the shared manager shape.
+Vue directives supply the element around mount/unmount, and #211 proves that a directive can own an element-backed resource lifetime.
 Vue deactivation remains a separate question.

 **Boundary candidates**